 Not using data and insight on your website is like trying to sell a car without knowing the details of its year, make, or model.
 Be sure to prioritize the analytics and find what’s working (and not working) for your site.

-You can alter your site to appeal to your customers and increase your sales conversions using this information.
+Using this information, you can alter your site to appeal to your customers and increase your sales conversions.

 Use These Tips on Digital Marketing for Startups Today

 Take the time to read this blog article for more information on why you need an online presence for your small business.
-Then, be sure to reach out to us and get started on your new digital marketing plan.
+Then, reach out to us and start your new digital marketing plan.